BKaperick/Thio/src/README.md

 >     * Set of tuples with row and column indices within 0,...,7 range.

 ## pawn_move(board, row, col, team)
+>     INPUT
+>     board -- 2d array storing board state
+>     row -- index of row at which moves start
+>     col -- index of column at which moves start
+>     team -- +/- 1 indicating on which team this piece is
+>     RETURN
->     Returns moves in the form (piece_at_and, end_row, end_col).
+>     moves -- in the form (piece_at_end, end_row, end_col).
 >         piece_at_end can be different in the case of promotion.

 ## knight_move(board, row, col, team)
+>     INPUT
+>     board -- 2d array storing board state
+>     row -- index of row at which moves start
+>     col -- index of column at which moves start
+>     team -- +/- 1 indicating on which team this piece is
+>     RETURN
+>     moves -- in the form (N, end_row, end_col) of possible ending squares

 ## king_move(board, row, col, team)
+>     INPUT
+>     board -- 2d array storing board state
+>     row -- index of row at which moves start
+>     col -- index of column at which moves start
+>     team -- +/- 1 indicating on which team this piece is
+>     RETURN
+>     moves -- in the form (K, end_row, end_col) of possible ending squares
+>     NOTE
->     Note, this does not include castling nor does it check for check violations.
+>     * this does not include castling nor does it check for check violations.

 ## generate_straight(board, start_row, start_col, direction)
->     Generator for the successive row,column and piece along a straight line
+>     INPUT
+>     board -- 2d array storing board state
+>     start_row -- index of row at which moves start
+>     start_col -- index of column at which moves start
->     indicated by the direction 2-tuple.
+>     direction -- 2-tuple (+/- 1, +/- 1) indicating the direction of generation
+>     YIELD
+>     * 3-tuple of the piece, row, and col of next space in sequence

 ## normal_move(board, row, col, team, sign_pairs)
 >     INPUT